damar-wicaksono/uqtestfuns/docs/test-functions/genz-oscillatory.md

-The parameters of the Genz Gaussian function consists of the vector of shape (scale) parameters $\boldsymbol{a}$ and the vector of offset parameters $\boldsymbol{b}$.
+The parameters of the Genz Gaussian function consists of the vector of shape (scale) parameters $\boldsymbol{a}$ and the scalar of offset parameter $b$.

 The shape parameters determines the extent of the product peaking;
 Larger values of $\boldsymbol{a}$ increase the prominence of the peak, making the integration problem more challenging.
-The offset parameters, on the other hand, do not affect significantly the difficulty of the problem and can be chosen randomly.
+The offset parameter, on the other hand, does not affect significantly the difficulty of the problem and can be chosen randomly.

 The default parameter is shown below.